Laryea Kingston: Return to Hearts of Oak

-In the January 2012, Kingston returned to Ghana Premier League for his former club Hearts of Oak, signing one and a half-year contract.
+In the January 2012, Kingston returned to Ghana Premier League for his former club Hearts of Oak, signing a one-and-a-half-year contract.

 Move To America

 In March 2013 Kingston signed to USL PRO team Phoenix FC.

 After leaving Phoenix, Kingston went on trial with Brunei DPMM of the S.League in November 2013.

 International career

 Well known as an uncompromising and hard-working player by fellow professionals, Kingston's determined style has occasionally caused him problems, most notably when representing the Ghanaian national side at the 2006 Africa Cup of Nations, when he was sent off during Ghana's 1–0 victory over Senegal following an altercation with Habib Beye.
 Both players subsequently received unprecedented four-match suspensions, which resultantly ruled Kingston out of contention for the Ghana squad for 2006 World Cup.
 Kingston returned to prominence for the Black Stars in February 2007 though, scoring in their 4–1 victory over Nigeria in London.
 He was also excluded from the squad for the 2010 World Cup.